OWASP/www-board-candidates/2025/arvind_janardhanan.md

 #### What open source contributions, research or visible leadership work have you done?
 If few, what 3 specific outcomes will you deliver in your first 90 days on the board in OWASP and how will members verify the progress?
 <br>
 <br>
-While my primary contributions have been within enterprise environments rather than traditional open source projects, I bring a unique perspective that OWASP critically needs: scaling security practices across large, complex organizations with real-world constraints and business pressures.
-Throughout my career, I've been a consistent adopter and advocate of OWASP resources, applying open source principles to create measurable enterprise impact.
+While my contributions have primarily been in enterprise environments rather than open source, I bring a perspective OWASP critically needs: scaling security practices across large, complex organizations under real-world constraints.
+Throughout my career, I’ve applied OWASP principles to drive measurable impact—embedding application security into workflows, toolchains, and culture.

 **Enterprise-Driven Contributions**
-- Operationalized OWASP Guidance: Architected security toolchains across SAST, SCA, MAST, IaC, DAST, secrets detection, and API security—using OWASP resources as foundational guidance.
+- Architected security toolchains across SAST, SCA, MAST, IaC, DAST, secrets detection, and API security—using OWASP resources as foundational guidance.
-- Enterprise AppSec Platforms: Built platforms that embed OWASP recommendations into developer workflows, creating real-world implementation patterns and validation data.
+- Built platforms that embed OWASP recommendations into developer workflows, creating real-world implementation patterns and validation data.
 - Applied Research at Scale: 15+ years of testing OWASP methodologies under enterprise constraints—tight timelines, legacy systems, and budget limitations.
-- Security Metrics Frameworks: Developed models to measure AppSec program effectiveness and maturity.
+- Developed models to measure AppSec program effectiveness and maturity.
-- DevSecOps Integration: Pioneered integration patterns that demonstrate successful OWASP framework adoption in CI/CD pipelines.
+- Solutioned integration patterns that demonstrate successful OWASP framework adoption in CI/CD pipelines through proven DevSecOps patterns.
-- Framework Scaling: Extensively implemented OWASP Top 10, SAMM, and ASVS across multiple organizations, adapting them for enterprise-wide adoption.
+- Scaled and implemented OWASP Top 10, SAMM, and ASVS across multiple organizations, adapting them for enterprise-wide adoption.

-This is how I’ve come to understand visible leadership — through the secure-by-default systems, scalable programs, and empowered teams that have grown from applying OWASP guidance in real-world environments.
-My eagerness to serve on the OWASP board represents an opportunity to give back to the community that has shaped my entire career.
-Rather than traditional code contributions, I bring battle-tested insights from consistently implementing OWASP resources across diverse enterprise environments—understanding what works, what needs refinement, and how to make our frameworks more adoptable for organizations worldwide.
+This is how I’ve come to understand visible leadership — through secure-by-default systems, scalable programs, and empowered teams that have grown from applying OWASP guidance in real-world enterprise environments.
+My eagerness to serve on the OWASP board represents an opportunity to give back to the community that has shaped my AppSec career.
+Instead of open source code contributions, I offer battle-tested insights into what works, what needs refinement, and how to make OWASP frameworks more adoptable across diverse environments within enterprise settings.

 <br>
 If elected, I will focus on transparency, engagement, and innovation.
 Here’s what I will plan to deliver in the First 90 Days,

-##### Outcome 1: Complete Project Portfolio Health Assessment & Public Transparency Dashboard
+##### Outcome 1: Complete Project Portfolio Health Assessment & OWASP Project Health Dashboard
-**Deliverable:** Launch a comprehensive, automated health assessment system covering all 398 OWASP projects across 16 security domains with real-time public visibility [Additional details outlined in Question no 3].
+**Deliverable:** Launch a comprehensive public dashboard assessing all 398 OWASP projects across 16 domains [Additional details outlined in Question no 3].
 **Specific Actions:**
 - Deploy metrics tracking based on GitHub activity, issue response times, maintainer engagement, and technical debt indicators
 - Categorize all projects using BCG matrix analysis (Stars, Cash Cows, Question Marks, Dogs) within domain-specific contexts
-- Create public dashboard at `health.owasp.org` showing real-time project health scores and maintenance status **Verification Method:** Community can access live dashboard showing project health scores, GitHub API integration proof, and downloadable quarterly health reports.
-All methodology and criteria will be published on GitHub with community feedback integration.
+- Create public dashboard at `health.owasp.org` showing real-time project health scores and maintenance status **Verification Method:**  GitHub-integrated dashboard, downloadable reports, and a transparent methodology.
+All the criteria will be published on GitHub with community feedback integration.

-##### Outcome 2: Direct Leadership Engagement & Succession Framework
+##### Outcome 2: Direct Leadership Engagement & Succession Planning
-**Deliverable:** Establish direct communication with 150+ project leaders across all 16 security domains with documented response rates and succession planning.
+**Deliverable:** Connect with 150+ project leaders and document leadership gaps.
 **Specific Actions:**
+- Outreach via via email, Slack, LinkedIn, and community.
-- Personal outreach to every project leader with standardized health assessment questionnaire (14-day response deadline)
+- Standardized health assessment questionnaire (14-day response window)
-- Implement escalation protocol: Email → Slack → LinkedIn → Community nomination process
+- Implement escalation protocol
-- Document leadership gaps and create succession planning framework for unresponsive projects **Verification Method:** Public monthly reports showing response rates by domain, leadership engagement metrics, and anonymized communication logs.
-Community can track progress through published spreadsheets and domain-specific leadership directories.
+- Document leadership gaps and create succession planning framework for unresponsive projects **Verification Method:** Monthly public reports, anonymized logs, and leadership directories.

-##### Outcome 3: Strategic Domain Focus Groups & Innovation Pipeline Launch
+##### Outcome 3: Strategic Domain Focus Groups & Launch Innovation Pipeline
-**Deliverable:** Establish active focus groups for all 16 security domains with identified community leaders and launch innovation charter process for emerging security needs.
+**Deliverable:** Establish active focus groups for all 16 security domains with identified community leaders and launch innovation charter for emerging security needs.
 **Specific Actions:**
-- Recruit and confirm domain champions for Web App Security, AI/ML Security, Supply Chain Security, and 13 other domains
+- Recruit domain champions across 16 domains (and emerging skews)
-- Launch monthly community calls for each domain with published agendas and meeting notes
+- Monthly community calls for each domain with published agendas and meeting notes
-- Create innovation pipeline framework for emerging needs: Quantum Security, Web3, Zero-Trust Architecture projects **Verification Method:** Public calendar showing all 16 domain monthly meetings, published meeting minutes with attendance tracking, and community voting platform for innovation project prioritization.
-Domain leaders will be publicly listed with contact information and success metrics.
+- Create innovation pipeline framework for emerging needs: Quantum Security, Web3, Zero-Trust Architecture projects
+- Launch voting platform for innovation project prioritization **Verification Method:** Public calendars, meeting minutes, and success metrics.
+Domain leaders will be publicly listed along with targeted success metrics.

 ##### Measurement & Accountability
 **Progress Tracking:**
-- **Weekly Updates:** Published every Friday on OWASP blog with specific metrics
+- **Weekly Updates:** Published every Friday on OWASP blog
 - **Community Verification:** All data sources, methodologies, and progress reports available on GitHub
 - **Success Metrics:**
   - Project health dashboard operational with 100% project coverage
   - Transparency on % leadership response rate across all domains
   - 16 active domain focus groups with confirmed community leaders

-**Transparency Commitment:** Every outcome must includes public documentation, community feedback mechanisms, and measurable success criteria.
-Progress will be tracked through automated systems and community-verifiable data sources.
-In my opinion, these three outcomes help establish the foundation for OWASP's strategic transformation while ensuring complete transparency and community accountability.
 <br>
 <br>